Olisajioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 IWROTE A SCRIPT THAT SETS THE MODE OF A FILE
-I wrote a script that sets the mode of the file hello as same as olleh's mode I created a script that execute permission to all directories
+I wrote a script that sets the mode of the file hello as same as olleh's mode I created a script that execute permission to all directories I created a script that creates a directory with permissions 751